jarofghosts/clapchop/README.md

 ### playback speed

-controls the rate at which samples are played back (10-300% in 1% increments, default 100%).
-100% = normal speed, 200% = double speed, 50% = half speed, etc.
+controls the rate at which samples are played back.

 ### pitch

-controls the pitch offset in semitones (-24 to +24, default 0). positive values shift pitch up, negative values shift pitch down. each semitone represents a musical half-step (e.g., +12 semitones = one octave up). pitch adjustment affects both pitch and playback speed.
+controls the pitch offset in semitones. pitch adjustment affects both pitch and playback speed.

 ### trim silence